Day on the Green: 1977

 Led Zeppelin's performances took place towards the end of its 1977 North American tour.
 These were some of the largest Day on the Green shows in its history.
-Unknown at the time, these were to be Led Zeppelin's final U.S. shows.
+Unanticipated by anyone at the time, these were to be Led Zeppelin's final U.S. shows.
 Led Zeppelin played only a few more gigs in Europe in 1979 and 1980.
 A 1980 U.S. tour was announced in support of the new album In Through the Out Door and tickets were sold but the tour did not occur as Led Zeppelin disbanded after the untimely death of drummer John Bonham.